stuart14/OKD-3.11/README.md

 How does it work?

-This uses the the OC command binaries to call Docker on a local Linux host to bootstrap a local OKD (OpenShift 3.11) containerized cluster.
-The ideal use case is for demo enviroments where there is a need to quickly provsion a full Openshift platform and demonstrate and test fuctionailty.
+This script uses the OC command binaries to call Docker on a local Linux host to bootstrap a local OKD (OpenShift 3.11) containerized cluster.
+The ideal use case is for demo environments where there is a need to quickly provision a full OpenShift platform and demonstrate and test functionality.
 The platform can be spun up in under 5 mins.
-Once used, the enviroment will be disposed upon reboot.
+Once used, the environment will be disposed upon reboot.
+There is no hypervisor dependency and this script has been tested running on a virtual machine in AWS Cloud, VMware ESXi and Virtual Box.

-How is this diffrent to Minishift?
+How is this different to Minishift?

-Minishift requires a supported type 2 hypervsior and can be "clunky".
-Minishift is more supported to reusable enviroments and takes care of the VM provsioning via the hypervisor.
-Minishift actually uses the same binaries (OC command) under the hood to provsion the OpenShift platform as this script.
+Minishift requires a supported type 2 hypervisor and can be "clunky".
+Minishift is more supported to reusable environments and takes care of the VM provisioning via the hypervisor.
+Minishift actually uses the same binaries (OC command) under the hood to provision the OpenShift platform as this script.

 How does the Ansible script work?

-The script cleans up the prevous installation, installs docker, configures firewalld for docker, configures firewalld for host external access and spins up the OpenShift cluster on docker
+The script cleans up the previous installation, installs docker, configures firewalld for docker, configures firewalld for host external access and spins up the OpenShift cluster on docker

 This has been fully tested on the following:
 - Macbook running macOS Mojave 10.14.1